david-zwicker/video-analysis/projects/mouse_burrows/documentation/statistics.md

 * `burrow_main_initiated`: The time at which the main burrow was initiated
 * `burrow_main_peak_activity`: The time at which the main burrow was extended the most.
 This is defined as the time period where the burrow cross section was increased the largest amount.
+In order to determine this time point, we do some smoothing and ignore the first minutes of burrowing.

 All burrow statistics are currently obtained by sweeping the mouse trail over time.